chocolatey/boxstarter.org/input/learn/remotepackagewithartifacts.md

 # Installing web services and deploying a web application to a remote server

-Sometimes a package may contain more than just a nuspec file and an install script.
+Sometimes a package may contain more than just a nuspec file and an installation script.
 You may also want to install the package onto a remote machine.

 Boxstarter can create a template package targeting an existing directory and install the package on any machine open to WINRM or WMI remoting.